Overtime Pay Laws for Truck Drivers

-Congress recently changed the laws of overtime for drivers of vehicles with a Vehicle Gross Weight Rating of 10,000 lbs or less are generally not exempt and are covered by the federal overtime law.
+Drivers of “small trucks” with a Gross Vehicle Weight Rating of 10,000 lbs or less are generally not exempt and are covered by the federal overtime law.
 This means they should be receiving overtime pay if they work more than 40 hours per week.

 Other truck drivers, generally over-the-road drivers, may still be exempt.
 The Fair Labor Standards Act (FLSA) provides an overtime exemption for employees who are regulated by the Department of Transportation.
 The exemption applies to employees who are:

 - Employed by a motor carrier or private motor carrier (generally defined as a person providing motor vehicle transportation for compensation or one shipping goods by motor vehicle to further a commercial enterprise)

 - Driver’s helpers, loaders, or mechanics whose duties affect the safety of operation of motor vehicles in interstate commerce